 Frequently Asked Questions

-You can keep the breading from falling off, by not over breading the onion rings, don’t try to cake on the breading.
+You can keep the breading from falling off by not over-breading the onion rings; don’t try to cake on the breading.
 Also, let them rest for a few minutes on a wire rack before frying.
 This will give the batter some time to set up.

 You can make the Red Robin Campfire sauce very easily.
-It is a combination of mayonnaise, barbeque sauce, Tobasco Chipotle sauce, ground chipotle pepper, and Worcestershire sauce.
+It is a combination of mayonnaise, barbecue sauce, Tobasco Chipotle sauce, ground chipotle pepper, and Worcestershire sauce.
 You can get the copycat recipe for the Red Robin Campfire Sauce.

 Like more copycat Red Robin recipes?
 Check these out